SkillsFundingAgency/das-servicebus-error-exporter/README.md

 **das.sfa.tools.AnalayseErrorQueues.domain** Simple POCO objects to provide domain abstractions over the nServiceBus message properties.

+The project was created using Visual Studio Code and the dotnetcore CLI.
+As a result, there is not Visual Studio SLN file.
+You can always create one, and add these projects to it, if Visual Studio is your preferred IDE.

 ## Configuration
 The program will look at for two config files.